Professor of Political Science

 - Diploma in International Studies, School of Advanced International Studies – Johns Hopkins University: The Bologna Center, Italy, 1982

 - “These Rocks Will Roll: Songs and Resistance in Communist Poland,” chapter in E. Rojas and L. Michie (eds.)
-Sounds of Resistance: The Role of Music in Multicultural Activism, Praeger Press, 2013.
+Sounds of Resistance: The Role of Music in Multicultural Activism.
+New York: Praeger Press, 2013.

 - “Singing out of Pain: Protest Songs and Social Mobilization,” The Polish Review 57, 1 (2012): 5-31.